Karl Haushofer: Geopolitics

 Geostrategy as a political science is both descriptive and analytical like political geography but adds a normative element in its strategic prescriptions for national policy.
 While some of Haushofer's ideas stem from earlier American and British geostrategy, German geopolitik adopted an essentialist outlook toward the national interest, oversimplifying issues and representing itself as a panacea.
 As a new and essentialist ideology, geopolitik resonated with the post-World War I insecurity of the populace.

-Haushofer's position in the University of Munich served as a platform for the spread of his geopolitical ideas, magazine articles, and books.
+Haushofer's position at the Ludwig-Maximilians-Universität München (LMU) served as a platform for the spread of his geopolitical ideas, magazine articles, and books.
 In 1922, he founded the Institute of Geopolitics in Munich, from which he proceeded to publicize geopolitical ideas.
 By 1924, as the leader of the German geopolitik school of thought, Haushofer would establish the Zeitschrift für Geopolitik monthly devoted to geopolitik.
 His ideas would reach a wider audience with the publication of Volk ohne Raum by Hans Grimm in 1926, popularizing his concept of lebensraum.
 Haushofer exercised influence both through his academic teachings, urging his students to think in terms of continents and emphasizing motion in international politics, and through his political activities.
 While Hitler's speeches would attract the masses, Haushofer's works served to bring the remaining intellectuals into the fold.

 Geopolitik was essentially a consolidation and codification of older ideas, given a scientific gloss: